10 useful resources for the General Data Protection Regulation (GDPR)

 There are more data protection changes on the horizon, one of those being the new Data Protection Bill going through parliament at the moment.
 The new Bill will need to be read alongside the GDPR.
-Unfortunately you can’t sit back and relax even if you have ticked all the GDPR compliance boxes.
+Unfortunately, you can’t sit back and relax even if you have ticked all the GDPR compliance boxes.
 You need to keep up to date with any changes.

 6. The GDPR self-assessment checklists.

-The ICO have created self-assessment checklists for both data controllers and data processors.
+The ICO has created self-assessment checklists for both data controllers and data processors.
 Use their checklists to assess your high-level compliance with data protection legislation and to find out what more you need to do to make sure you are keeping people’s personal data secure.